National Aquaculture Statement

 The National Aquaculture Statement was developed by the department in consultation with industry (through the National Aquaculture Council), state and Northern Territory governments, the Fisheries Research and Development Corporation and the Australian Government Department of the Environment.

-The statement is the first step in fulfilling the Australian Government’s commitment to work with industry to develop a national aquaculture strategy and has been endorsed by the Agriculture Ministers’ Forum.
+The statement was the first step in fulfilling the Australian Government’s commitment to work with industry to develop a national aquaculture strategy and has been endorsed by the Agriculture Ministers’ Forum.
 The National Aquaculture Strategy was released in 2017.

 As the population in Australia and around the world grows, so too does the demand for sustainably sourced seafood.
 Australia’s demand for seafood currently exceeds the supply from domestic production and continues to grow.